 Due to the shortage of food supply and present conditions, the people marched towards the Winter Palace of Nicholas II on Jan 22, 1905.
 Luckily, he was not there and he ordered not to shoot at the crowd but due to some miscommunication his orders were ignored and the troops fired on the crowd.
 This event is known as the Bloody Sunday Massacre.
 This even fueled the Russian revolution of 1905.

 The workers went into a number of strikes which were further deteriorating the Russian Economy.
 Nicolas agreed to bring reforms which were known as October Manifesto but later he dissolved the Russian Parliament.
 Nothing specific or significant brought out of this revolution of 1905 but the massacre sparked the angry people more.

 Effects of World War I

-Russia not having a modernized army at that time, World war I was disastrous for Russia.
+Russia not have a modernized army at that time, World war I was disastrous for Russia.

-Germany seized the Important regions of Russia which led to more shortage of food supply and lead to more economic problems.
+Germany seized the Important regions of Russia which led to more shortage of food supply and led to more economic problems.

 Tsar Nicholas II himself took part in the war and left his wife to take care of the government.
 But the Russian population hated her for being of German heritage.